Graduate Certificate in

 Advance Your Career

-The College of Nursing’s Graduate Certificate in Nursing Education prepares nurses to take the next step in their careers by providing the essential skills and experience to confidently teach and lead in academic and healthcare settings.
-Building on previous graduate nursing preparation, this program examines the nurse educator role, innovative and evidence-based teaching methods, and effective ways to evaluate learners and educational programs.
+The College of Nursing’s graduate certificate in Nursing Education prepares nurses to take the next step in their careers by providing the essential skills and experience to confidently teach and lead in academic and healthcare settings.
+Building on prior graduate nursing preparation, this program examines the nurse educator role, innovative, evidence-based teaching methods, and effective methods for evaluating learners and educational programs.
 Students gain practical experience through a precepted practicum, applying what they learn in real-world clinical and classroom environments.

 Designed for working nurses, this flexible, part-time hybrid program combines online coursework with hands-on practicum experiences that bring teaching to life in real clinical and classroom settings, developing the expertise to inspire and educate the next generation of nurses.
 In just 3–4 semesters, you’ll gain the knowledge and experience needed to pursue national certification in Nursing Professional Development through the American Nurses Credentialing Center (ANCC) or in Academic Nursing Education through the National League for Nursing (NLN).